 Day 7 Tbilisi–Haghpat

 After a leisurely breakfast enjoy free time to explore Tbilisi and take lunch in a local restaurant before setting off for the Georgian-Armenian border.
 It is worth noting that at the border you will be required to walk nearly 800 metres across the divide, so travelling with a wheelie bag is advised.
 Your next stop is the 10th-century Akhtala Monastery and fortress which is among the best preserved in Armenia.
 The monastery church is famous for its beautiful Byzantine frescoes and was once rumoured to have contained the cross with which John the Baptist baptised Jesus.
-Continue on to Haghpat and stay overnight in the Qefo Hotel (4Q) where you’ll have dinner.
+Continue on to Haghpat and stay overnight in the locally rated 3-star Qefo Hotel where you’ll have dinner.
 The hotel has 21 rooms, with a television, Wi-Fi, hairdryer on request and laundry service (extra charge).
 There are no tea and coffee facilities in the rooms.
 B, L, D

 Day 8 Haghpat–Dilijan